ingress certificate failed to delete on NSX-T Manager due to "error_message" : "One or more relationships exist for object with id Certificate.

 Issue/Introduction

-The old certificate that is about to expire, and when a new secret and ingress are created, this old certificate is taken instead of the new one.
+• When a new secret and ingress certificate are created, this old certificate is used instead of the new one.

-You can't delete a stale ingress certificate on NSX-T.
+• You are unable to delete the stale ingress certificate on NSX-T.

 Environment